antirek/owo-phone.js/INSTALL.md

 as well as the "ws" service entry point uri to be able to use it.

 * push the whell button aside to the "Call" button
-* use any name
+* use the sip.conf configure device name 1001 or 1060 can be
-* uri are the 1060@127.0.0.1
+* uri are the 1060@127.0.0.1 or 1001@127.0.0.1 or <devicename>@<ipaddress> like 1060@10.101.10.222
 * auth name : 1060
-* password of 1060 "password" as was paste in the sip.conf
+* password of 1060 "12345" as was paste in the sip.conf
-* ws server: `wss://127.0.0.1:8089/ws`
+* ws server: `wss://127.0.0.1:8089/ws` or use ipaddress like `wss://10.101.10.222:8089/ws`

-Once this way you can make a "call" to a number of the same "ws" WebRTC service on that server prevously placed/configured, that means, you can perform voice/video streaming chat between two telephones, but at least one will be digital, the browser phone.
+Once this way you can make a "call" to a number of the same "ws" WebRTC service on that server prevously placed/configured, that means, you can perform voice streaming chat between two telephones, but at least one will be digital, the browser phone, by example the "1060" device/number can call the "1001" if each one configured in different browsers, or any of those can make a call to the "1111" demo configured in extensions.